 Siamese Twins Trail

-The Siamese Twins is a cool formation, the two rocks join together creating a small hole in-between them that create a natural window that perfectly frames Pikes Peak mountain in the background.
+The Siamese Twins is a cool formation.
+The two rocks join together creating a small hole in-between them that create a natural window that perfectly frames Pikes Peak mountain in the background.

 Looking away from the Siamese Twins, the top of this trail offers great views across the rest of the park.
 You can’t necessarily see any of the other sandstone formations, but you can see the mountains and the rest of the Colorado landscape.

 I renamed Balanced Rock as ‘Instagram Rock’.
 There is a Balanced Rock trail but it pops up a little up the road from the rock.
 You’ll find parking spots just off the road, right next to Balanced Rock.
-It gets a little bottled necked in this area, as the rock can be seen from the road and because its not an actual car park you pull in to, people tend to drive extra slow in hope that someone pulls out and they can then take the spot.
+It gets a little bottled necked in this area.
+The rock can be seen from the road and because its not an actual car park you pull in to, people tend to drive extra slow in hope that someone pulls out and they can then take the spot.

 Don’t get me wrong, it’s a pretty cool rock, but if you look closely, you can see that it’s been ‘reinforced’ as it now sits on a concrete base that looks a little unnatural compared to some of the other formations.

-Yes I like being in photos but the photographer in me likes to be able to get nature shots without people in too…this wasn’t too hard to do at the other locations but at Balanced Rock it was next to impossible.
+Yes I like being in photos but the photographer in me likes to be able to get nature shots without people in too.
+This wasn’t too hard to do at the other locations but at Balanced Rock it was next to impossible.
 Maybe if you visit first thing in the morning or outside of the school breaks, you might stand more chance of getting a people-less shot.

 Visiting Garden of the Gods